-Highly Favorable Verdict in ERISA Claims Against Bank of America
+Highly Favorable Verdict in ERISA Claims Against a Major Financial Institution

 - Sidley won dismissal of class action ERISA claims challenging a cash balance plan’s “normal retirement age.”
 The case involved complex “whipsaw,” “backloading,” lump sum benefit, and disclosure claims.

 - The Fourth Circuit held that the plan complied with ERISA and that the plan terms were adequately disclosed to participants.
-McCorkle v.
-Bank of America Corp., 688 F.3d 164 (4th Cir.
+688 F.3d 164 (4th Cir.
 2012).

 Sidley Secures Summary Judgment in $6 Billion Class Action

 - Sidley won summary judgment on all claims in a $6 billion class action seeking expansion of ERISA and fiduciary liability through the Age Discrimination in Employment Act (ADEA).
 The Third Circuit affirmed.
 Engers v.
 AT&T, No. 10-2752, 2011 WL 2507089 (3d Cir.
 June 22, 2011).

 - The suit was the largest collective action ever certified under the ADEA.

 Working with Pfizer Inc. Sidley Secured Victory On All Claims